arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/miniXyce/README.md

 ### Performance Regression

-How fast can you make the code?

-Use all of the above aproaches and any others to make the code as fast as possible.
-Demonstrate your gains by providing a scaling study for your test case, demonstrating the performance before and after.

 We would really like to get SIMD instruction working with the code base, as there are some matrix operations that can be replaced using compiler intrinsics.
 However, due to time constraint we could not get a bug-free version soon enough.